ariavhayempour/Trucks_On_State/README.md

-# Trucks on State 🚚
+# Capital City Food Carts 🚚

-A centralized web application for discovering and exploring food trucks throughout Madison, Wisconsin, with a focus on the State Street and Library Mall area.
+A centralized web application for discovering and exploring food carts throughout Madison, Wisconsin, with a focus on the State Street and Library Mall area.

 ## 🌟 Features

-- **Browse Food Trucks**: View all available food trucks in the Madison area
+- **Browse Food Trucks**: View all available food carts in the Madison area
 - **Search & Filter**: Search by name or description, filter by cuisine category and location
 - **Detailed Information**: Access complete menus, pricing, schedules, and contact information
-- **Real-Time Status**: See which trucks are currently open
+- **Real-Time Status**: See which carts are currently open
 - **Mobile Responsive**: Seamless experience across all devices
 - **Performance Tracking**: Integrated Vercel Analytics and SpeedInsights